Shivlingam

 By

-definition, granite is an igneous rock with mica, amphibole, at least
+definition, granite is an igneous rock with mica, amphibole, at

-in granite is alkali feldspar as opposed to plagioclase; it is the potassium
+of the feldspar in granite is alkali feldspar as opposed

-feldspar that gives many types of granite a distinctive pink color.
+of granite a distinctive pink color.

-Granite is a natural source of radiation,
+is a natural source of radiation, like most natural stones.

-like most natural stones.
-However, some granites have been reported
+However, some granites have been reported to have higher radioactivity

-to have higher radioactivity thereby raising some concerns about their
+thereby raising some concerns about their safety.

-Potassium-40 is a radioactive isotope
+is a radioactive isotope of weak emission, and a constituent

-of weak emission, and a constituent of alkali feldspar, which in turn
+of alkali feldspar, which in turn is a common component of

-is a common component of granitic rocks, more abundant in alkali feldspar
+granitic rocks, more abundant in alkali feldspar granite and

-granite and syenites.
-Naturally, a geiger counter should register this
+syenites.
+Naturally, a geiger counter should register

-low effect.
+this low effect.

 Some